Day-trip decision

 The common failure is treating both lakes as names on a map.
 For a visitor actually staying in Banff, the hard parts are access, reservation timing, parking uncertainty, transit return, weather, washrooms, food, and keeping the group calm when the original plan does not fit.

 • Moraine Lake: Parks Canada says Moraine Lake Road is closed to personal vehicles year-round.
-Plan around shuttle, transit/connector, bike, or approved commercial access rather than assuming a normal drive.
+Access is limited to Parks Canada shuttles, licensed commercial operators with a Moraine Lake Road licence, and registered guests of Moraine Lake Lodge.

 Banff-based one-day script